Diversity and Equality

 • Misleading advertising/publicity

-• Cheating, including the use of unauthorised devices or materials
+• Cheating, or facilitating cheating, including the use of unauthorised devices or materials

 • Plagiarism of any nature by students